Skip to content

 Method

 The primary training method is experiential.
-Interns spend approximately 55% of their time in direct service activities including providing individual, relationship, and group counseling; conducting clinical intakes; providing clinical supervision; engaging in consultation and outreach; conducting psychological assessments; and co-teaching a class.
+Interns spend approximately 55% of their time in direct service activities including providing individual, relationship, and group counseling; conducting clinical intakes; providing clinical supervision; engaging in consultation and outreach; and conducting psychological assessments.
 Interns co-facilitate therapy groups with permanent clinical staff members and may conduct relationship therapy.
 In addition, interns have four hours of protected time each week to engage in scholarly activities.

 The UCC internship is generally a 40 hour per week experience in order to satisify APA internship requirements, and any after hours work will need to be pre-approved.
 During university break periods, interns are still expected to work but may be less heavily scheduled within that 40 hours.
 The internship program is defined as a 2000 hour experience.
 One-quarter of this time, or 500 hours, will be spent in the provision of direct service, or "Mental Health Therapy," as defined by Utah statute.